gclayburg/dockerPreparePlugin/README.md

   * runs the application using a script that allows for your app to receive OS signals when running inside the container - your app will shutdown cleanly
   * passes along any runtime arguments to your application

-Note: this plugin merely populates a `build/docker` directory.
+Note: this plugin merely populates a `build/docker` staging directory.
 It does not create docker images or use the docker API in any way.
 There are other gradle plugins for that.
 [See below](#build-docker-image-with-gradle).

+This plugin is really meant for when you have a spring boot application that you want to run independently in a docker container.
+By default, the only process inside the container is the JVM that runs your application.
+In this case, we can cleanly pass OS signals to your application.
+More complex scenarios are possible [Customizing](#customizing)

 # Using
-To use this, add this snippet to your build.gradle file:
+To use this, add this snippet to your build.gradle file or use the example at [sample/demo](sample/demo)

 ```groovy
 plugins {
   id "com.garyclayburg.dockerprepare" version "0.9.3"
 }
 ```
+The latest version with detailed install instructions can be found on the [gradle plugin portal](https://plugins.gradle.org/plugin/com.garyclayburg.dockerprepare)

-And build your app:
+Build your app:

 ```bash
 $ ./gradlew build